DRockoda/Connect-four-game/README.md

 # Connect-four-game
 This is a cool multiplayer game made using just Pygame.
+The game can be played using mouse.

 ## How to play
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Pygame.